-As children are exposed to the sight of people wearing facemasks and sometimes visors, it is likely that they may have questions, or sometimes may even become frightened.
+As children are exposed to the new sight of people wearing facemasks and sometimes visors, it is likely that they will have questions about masks and may even become frightened.

-To help children with their questions or concerns, we have created this resource to help you navigate through this time.
+To help children with their questions or concerns, we have created this resource with to help you navigate through this time.